“If you can’t measure it, you can’t manage it.”

 Sales generated per productive hour.

-This KPI gives a clear view of staff performance during those times when they’re actively generating sales (e.g. giving great customer service as opposed to stocking shelves).
-Training, better communication and good employee engagement all help to make productive hours even more productive.
+This KPI gives a clear view of staff performance during those times that they’re actively generating sales (e.g., serving customers as opposed to taking part in training).

 The number of unproductive hours compared to total hours.